 - Get educated.
 It is important that you get accurate information from trusted sources, as misinformation can easily spread when a community is under stress.
-The Health Center is working to provide trusted information on questions UO students may have about coronavirus and COVID-19.
+University Health Services is working to provide trusted information on questions UO students may have about coronavirus and COVID-19.
 There is valuable information on how to stay healthy and what to do if you feel ill.
 Visit the UO’s main coronavirus site for information on the university's response, including academics and travel.
 The Centers for Disease Control and Prevention and Oregon Health Authority coronavirus websites both publish regular updates on the national and statewide preparation and response.

 Our Screening and Prevention Procedures

 In addition to our standard infected prevention precautions, our greeters and staff members are wearing masks as indicated for health professionals, and we are disinfecting surfaces such as doors, elevators, chairs, and tables in the lobby, waiting room, and throughout the clinics on an increased schedule throughout the day.
 Exam rooms are disinfected after every patient use.
-The entire University Health Center is thoroughly cleaned each evening.
+The entire University Health Services building is thoroughly cleaned each evening.

 Managing Stress and Anxiety

 The abundance of news and updates about COVID-19 is making some people feel anxious.
 The American Psychological Association has put together some tips to manage anxiety, put news reports in perspective, and maintain a positive outlook.
 If you’re having trouble managing your concerns on your own, please reach out for help.
-UO students in Eugene are encouraged to contact the University Counseling Center or the Duck Nest; Portland students can get support at the Portland State University Center for Student Health and Counseling.
+UO students in Eugene are encouraged to contact Counseling Services or the Duck Nest; Portland students can get support at the Portland State University Center for Student Health and Counseling.

 Stigma, Bias, and Harassment